Newfoundland and Labrador: Referendums on confederation

-The first referendum took place on June 3, 1948; 44.6 per cent of people voted for responsible government, 41.1 per cent voted for confederation with Canada, while 14.3 per cent voted for the Commission of Government.
+The first referendum took place on June 3, 1948; 44.6% of people voted for responsible government, 41.1% voted for confederation with Canada, while 14.3% voted for the Commission of Government.
 Since none of the choices had gained more than 50%, a second referendum with only the two more popular choices was held on July 22, 1948.
-The official outcome of that referendum was 52.3 per cent for confederation with Canada and 47.7 per cent for responsible (independent) government.
+The official outcome of that referendum was 52.3% for confederation with Canada and 47.7% for responsible (independent) government.
 After the referendum, the British governor named a seven-man delegation to negotiate Canada's offer on behalf of Newfoundland.
 After six of the delegation signed, the British government passed the British North America Act, 1949 through the Parliament of the United Kingdom.
 Newfoundland officially joined Canada at midnight on March 31, 1949.

 As documents in British and Canadian archives became available in the 1980s, it became evident that both Canada and the United Kingdom had wanted Newfoundland to join Canada.
-Some have charged it was a conspiracy to manoeuvre Newfoundland into Confederation in exchange for forgiveness of Britain's war debt and for other considerations.
-Yet, most historians who have examined the relevant documents have concluded that, while Britain engineered the inclusion of a Confederation option in the referendum, Newfoundlanders made the final decision themselves, if by a narrow margin.
+Some have charged a conspiracy to manoeuvre Newfoundland into Confederation in exchange for forgiveness of Britain's war debt and for other considerations.
+Yet, most historians who have examined the relevant documents have concluded that while Britain engineered the inclusion of a Confederation option in the referendum, Newfoundlanders made the final decision themselves, if by a narrow margin.

-Following the referendum, there was a rumour that the referendum had been narrowly won by the "responsible government" side, but that the result had been fixed by the British governor.
+Following the referendum, there was a rumour that the referendum had been narrowly won by the "responsible government" side but that the result had been fixed by the British governor.
 Shortly after the referendum, several boxes of ballots from St. John's were burned by order of Herman William Quinton, one of only two commissioners who supported confederation.
-Some have argued that independent oversight of the vote tallying was lacking, though the process was supervised by respected Corner Brook Magistrate Nehemiah Short, who had also overseen elections to the National Convention.
+Some have argued that independent oversight of the vote tallying was lacking though the process was supervised by respected Corner Brook Magistrate Nehemiah Short, who had also overseen elections to the National Convention.

 1959 Woodworkers' strike

 In 1959, a strike led by the International Woodworkers of America (IWA) that resulted the "most bitter labour dispute in Newfoundland's history."
 Smallwood, although he had himself been an organizer in the lumber industry, feared that the strike would shut down what had become the province's largest employer.
-His government introduced emergency legislation that immediately decertified the IWA, prohibited secondary picketing, and made unions liable for illegal acts committed on their behalf.
+His government introduced emergency legislation that immediately decertified the IWA, prohibited secondary picketing and made unions liable for illegal acts committed on their behalf.

 The International Labour Organization, Canadian Labour Congress, and the Newfoundland Federation of Labour condemned the legislation, and Canadian Prime Minister John Diefenbaker refused to provide the province with additional police to enforce the legislation.
-But running out of food and money, the loggers eventually abandoned the strike, joined Smallwood's newly created Newfoundland Brotherhood of Wood Workers, and negotiated a settlement with the logging companies, ending the strike and effectively undermining the IWA.
+Howeverm running out of food and money, the loggers eventually abandoned the strike, joined Smallwood's newly created Newfoundland Brotherhood of Wood Workers, and negotiated a settlement with the logging companies that ended the strike and effectively undermined the IWA.